RadioPlanner 2.1 User Manual

 RadioPlanner allows you to calculate and display areas with different C/I values for interference on co-channel and adjacent channels at the input of a mobile unit receiver.

 Carrier-to-interference ratio is calculated by first finding the strongest received signal power from any BS sector at each location.
-Then it calculates the sum of the receive signal powers from all the other co-channel sectors and adjacent sectors (taking into account adjacent channel attenuation) which also have relevant signal levels at a location.
+Then it calculates the sum of the received signal powers from all other co-channel sectors and adjacent sectors (taking into account adjacent channel attenuation), which also have relevant signal levels at a location.
 After the sum of the interference is found, the carrier-to-interference ratio is calculated.